-Taking into account that the MDI was not expected to alter appreciably the sampled surfaces, the information collected with the MDI runs was that saturated or close to saturation hydraulic conductivity was lower at the H sites than the L ones.
-Soil sampling was carried out randomly, and the sampled surfaces did not exhibit singularities before the ponding infiltration runs; that is, all surfaces appeared similar.
+than the L ones.
+Soil sampling was carried out randomly and the sampled surfaces did not exhibit singularities before the ponding infiltration runs, i.e. all surfaces appeared similar.
 Moreover, experiments carried out at the H sites seemed to perturb soil surface, in contrast to the L sites.
-Therefore, the MDI experiment confirmed independently that soil alteration during the Beerkan tests, reducing soil hydraulic conductivity, was particularly noticeable when a high height of water pouring was used.
+Therefore. the MDI experiment confirmed independently that soil alteration during the Beerkan tests. reducing soil hvdraulic conductivity, was particularly noticeable when a high height of water pouring was used.